bluscreenofjeff/Scripts/README.md

 ## powershell_exe.py
 Uses TrustedSec's Powershell Unicorn to generate a powershell payload and wraps it into an EXE using WinRAR under WINE.
 For setup instructions, see my blog post [Making a Powershell EXE Payload](https://bluescreenofjeff.com/2015-05-13-making-a-powershell-exe-payload/)

+## toolkit-update.sh
+Updates the GitHub hosted tools in opt.